 Unlike many other things, STIs do not discriminate against gender or sexual orientation.
 Being non-heterosexual or non-cisgender does not mean you cannot get STIs, or that you are less likely to be at risk of getting them if you are having sex.
 Even if you are not having penetrative sex between a penis and a vagina, you can still transmit infections and diseases, and get pregnant.
 STIs can be transmitted though skin on skin contact, from genitals to mouth, from sharing sex toys, not cleaning sex toys or packers properly, not using protection with sex toys or packers, and through getting someone else’s blood into your bloodstream through things like small cuts or abrasions on your genitals.

 To prevent yourself from getting an STI you can take protective measures.
-As part of the Welfare service you can pick up free safe sex supplies from the Welfare Officer.
+As part of the Welfare service you can pick up free safe sex supplies from the Welfare Officer or Assistant Welfare Officer.
 This includes:

 - Dental Dams

-You can get these from me directly, or, I leave a selection outside the office during the drop in times that people are welcome to help themselves to.
-If you cannot make this time, send me an email and we will sort something out.
+You can get these from the welfare team directly, or, we will leave a selection outside the office during the drop in times that people are welcome to help themselves to.
+If you cannot make this time, send one of us an email and we will sort something out.
 If we don’t have the type of above listed items you need (e.g. latex free, different sizes) we can try to order some in on request.
 If you would like more information just ask.